-Also worth noting, you can set your own price point for each individual item.
+Also worth noting, you can set your price point for each item.
 I experimented with a few different options but ultimately landed on selling t-shirts in the $16.99 – $17.99 range.

 Merch by Amazon Program: A Learning Curve

-While my profits over the first three months were not precisely enviable, I still consider it a win.
-Because I feel this timeframe had the largest learning curve since I knew nothing about Merch by Amazon before applying for the program.
+While my profits over the first three months were not precisely desirable, I still consider it a win.
+Because I feel this timeframe had the most significant learning curve since I knew nothing about Merch by Amazon before applying for the program.

-For the first three months, I learned how to use the various tools, come up with design ideas, create designs, and keyword-optimizing the listings.
+For the first three months, I learned how to use the various tools, develop design ideas, create designs, and keyword-optimize the listings.
 Not too bad, for work done entirely online, with no physical product to purchase or ship.

 And even though it’s been a slow start, all of these listings are now out there.
 So any future sales of these items will be entirely passive.

 As noted previously, I recently deleted a bunch of listings and will be putting some new designs out there.
-Hopefully, that’ll help produce more meaningful sales going forward.
+Hopefully, that’ll help produce more meaningful sales in the future.

-And about that one return — although I have no insight into why something is returned, I kind of have an idea.
+And about that one return — although I have no insight into why something gets returned, I have an idea.

 That’s just a guess.
-But I’m good with holding onto that theory going forward.
+But I’m good with holding onto that theory from now on.

 Merch by Amazon Program: Helpful Websites

-- Merch Pursuits – This is one of my go-to Merch info sites and has an Ultimate Getting Started Guide.
+- Merch Pursuits is one of my go-to Merch info sites and has an Ultimate Getting Started Guide.

-- Merch Informer – This site’s main purpose is to generate membership to its online tools, which can be pretty pricey.
+- Merch Informer – This site’s primary purpose is to generate membership to its online tools, which can be pretty pricey.
 But I’ve referenced their blog to learn a few tidbits of information.